Plantpots Jesmond draws on the success of our Great Park playgroup and preschool to provide the Jesmond

 The Plantpots Jesmond building is a fantastic facility with its own garden and a range of natural equipment

 and resources for children to access at all times.
-We have our own pet rabbits, Hollie and Ivy, which the
+We have our own pet rabbits, Ace and Deuce, which the

 children are responsible for helping to look after and our own fruit and vegetable patch.

-We are also incredibly lucky to have a woodland area for our forest school which the children visit regularly.
+We are also incredibly lucky to have a woodland area for our forest school which the children visit daily.
 It

 is a fantastic learning environment where the children learn about the natural world, how to handle risks and